kevinwang27/cs51b-site/docs/projects/1-convergence.md

 The easiest way to understand the rules is to watch the demo portion of the walkthrough above.
 You can also play around with the staff's solution to this project at [google.com](google.com).

 {: .note }
-Your frontend can and should be better!
+Your frontend can and should be better than ours!
 Our barebones version simply shows the basic game functionality.

 ### Basic Rules